Granger Causality in Extremes: Simulations

 \subsection{Comparative performance study}

-We assess the performance of the methodology introduced in this paper through a series of simulations.
-In these simulations, time series data are generated with various choices for parameters of interest: 1) the number of variables $m$ with a randomly generated underlying causal graph, 2) sample size $n$, 3) heavy-tailed versus non-heavy-tailed noise variables, and 4) VAR versus GARCH models.
-Details about the simulations are provided in Supplement~\ref{appendix_simulations_performance}.
-The code and instructions to reproduce the study are available as supplementary material and as a github repository\footnote{Available at \url{https://github.com/jurobodik/Granger-causality-in-extremes}.}.
+We assess the performance of our methodology through a series of comparative simulations.
+We generate time series data with various choices for parameters of interest: 1) the number of variables $m$ in the randomly generated underlying causal graph, 2) the sample size $n$, 3) heavy-tailed versus non-heavy-tailed noise variables, and 4) a VAR versus a GARCH dependence model.
 We compare our methodology to the state-of-the-art causality methods \citep{assaad2022survey}.
-Following the Tigramite package \citep{runge2023overview_causal}, we use the PCMCI method \citep{Runge2019PCMCI}, with the independence tests `RobustParCorr' and `GPDC', which we believe are the most appropriate among the available choices.
+Following the Tigramite package \citep{runge2023overview_causal}, we use the PCMCI method \citep{Runge2019PCMCI}, with the independence tests ``RobustParCorr'' and ``GPDC'', which we believe are the most appropriate.
+For each method and dataset, we measure the estimated causal graph's error as the number of edge additions or removals required to obtain the true graph, standardised between 0 and 1 by dividing by $m(m-1)$.
+For each combination of data parameters, the time series were generated as follows.

-For each simulated dataset, we estimate the causal graph using all the mentioned methods and compute the edit distance \citep{MASEK198018} between the estimated graph and the true graph.
-The edit distance measures the number of edges that must be added or removed to transform the estimated graph into the true graph, standardized by dividing by $p(p-1)$ to yield a value between 0 and 1.

-Figure~\ref{Sim_6_results} summarizes the results of the simulation study.
-Our causality-in-extremes approach shows robust performance across all settings.
-It significantly outperforms the other state-of-the-art methods, except in the low-dimensional VAR Gaussian setting with a small sample size.
-These results highlight the strong applicability and versatility of our method.